SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

 [Exercise files](https://github.com/SkafteNicki/dtu_mlops/tree/main/s1_development_environment/exercise_files){ .md-button }
 <!-- markdownlint-restore -->

-1. Start a Jupyter Notebook session in your terminal (assuming you are standing at the root of the course material).
+1. Start a Jupyter Notebook session in your terminal (assuming you are at the root of the course material).
     Alternatively, you should be able to open the notebooks directly in your code editor.
-For VS code users you can read more about how to work with Jupyter Notebooks in VS code [here](https://code.visualstudio.com/docs/datascience/jupyter-notebooks)
+For VS Code users you can read more about how to work with Jupyter Notebooks in VS code [here](https://code.visualstudio.com/docs/datascience/jupyter-notebooks)

 2. Complete the
     [Tensors in PyTorch](https://github.com/SkafteNicki/dtu_mlops/tree/main/s1_development_environment/exercise_files/1_Tensors_in_PyTorch.ipynb)
     notebook.
-It focuses on the basic manipulation of PyTorch tensors.
-You can pass this notebook if you are comfortable doing this.
+It focuses on basic manipulation of PyTorch tensors.
+You can skip this notebook if you are comfortable doing this.

 3. Complete the